 What is an abstract?
+Why write one?

 What should the abstract include?

 Think of your abstract as a condensed version of your whole project.
-By reading it, the reader should understand the nature of your research question.

-Like abstracts that researchers prepare for scholarly conferences, the abstract you submit for the Undergraduate Research, Scholarship and Creativities Conference (URSCA) will most likely reflect work still in progress at the time you write it.
 Although the content will vary according to field and specific project, all abstracts, whether in the sciences or the humanities, convey the following information:

-- The methods used to address this research problem, documents or evidence analyzed.
+- The methods used to address this research problem, documents or evidence analyzed

 SUGGESTED CONTENT STRUCTURE: